-Career Advising Services
+Career Services

-The Student Academic Planning and Career Readiness staff members help students at all stages of career planning and job acquisition, including career exploration, choice of college major, assistance through career transitions, and assistance in acquiring internship positions or engaging in supervised work experiences that align with their major course of study.
-Advisors assist students with identifying their career goals that use their skills, interests, and values.
-The staff provides assistance with seeking employment by offering job-hunting strategies, interviewing techniques, and resume writing guidance.
-The Student Academic Planning and Career Readiness office maintains job and internship announcements and a database of currently available positions in the metropolitan area.
+The Career Services staff members help students at all stages of career planning and job acquisition, including career exploration, choice of college major, assistance through career transitions, and assistance in acquiring internship positions or engaging in supervised work experiences that align with their major course of study.
+Advisors assist students to identify their career goals that use their skills, interests, and values.
+The staff provides assistance for seeking employment by offering help with job-hunting strategies, interviewing techniques, and resume writing.
+The office maintains job and internship announcements and a list of currently available positions in the metropolitan area.
 Various employers visit the campus throughout the year for on-campus recruitment and interviewing.
-Career Services are provided in Bladen Hall, Room 124.
-Call 301-546-0136 (for career services or internships) or e-mail CareerServices@pgcc.edu.
+The Career Center is located in Marlboro Hall, Room 2102.
+Call 301-546-0109 (career services) or 301-546-0136 (internships) or e-mail career jobs@pgcc.edu.
 The office is open Monday through Thursday, 8:30 a.m.-8 p.m. and Friday, 8:30 a.m.-5 p.m.
-Students must sign in a half hour prior to the office closing to receive full service.